-In the absence of any direction to the contrary, shares represented by properly-executed proxies in favour of the persons designated in the enclosed form of proxy will be voted FOR the: (i) election of directors; (ii) appointment of auditors; and (iii) resolution ratifying, confirming and approving the Restricted Share Unit and Performance Share Unit Plan (the "New RSU & PSU Plan"), as stated under such headings in this Management Proxy Circular.
+In the absence of any direction to the contrary, shares represented by properly-executed proxies in favour of the persons designated in the enclosed form of proxy will be voted FOR the: (i) election of directors; and (ii) appointment of auditors, as stated under such headings in this Management Proxy Circular.
 Instructions with respect to voting will be respected by the persons designated in the enclosed form of proxy.
 With respect to amendments or variations to matters identified in the Notice of Meeting and with respect to other matters that may properly come before the Meeting, such shares will be voted by the persons so designated in their discretion.
 At the time of printing this Management Proxy Circular, management of the Corporation knows of no such amendments, variations or other matters.